danielljeon/docs/conventions/git_github_devops.md

 - If you're force pushing you already messed up another practice guideline earlier.

-### 3.4 Merge / Rebase Branch
+### 3.4 Merge/Rebase Branch

-Use pull requests and merge / rebase up the branches to add changes to main.
+Use pull requests and merge/rebase up the branches to add changes to main.

 The decision for merge, squash or rebase is specific case by case, always aim to use the most appropriate for each situation.